-Assessment of outcome data indicates students performed slightly better using the Cengage WebAssign and MindTap platforms than Pearson's MyLab.
+Assessment of outcome data indicate students performed better using the Cengage WebAssign and MindTap platforms than Pearson's MyLab.
 While the books are not identical in coverage, statistics is a topic area where there is limited ability to be subjective.
-There is usually only one way to solve a problem, and the formulas, despite some minor differences, are often very similar.
-Perhaps the most important takeaway from this research was that when algorithmic exercises were used for homework and Excel assignments, student performance and retention increased.
-Since this difference will be moot with the next edition, the choice of which platform to use comes down to personal preference and not a difference in student performance.
+There is usually only one way to solve a problem and the formulas, despite some minor differences, are often very similar.

+Perhaps the most important take-away from this research was that when algorithmic exercises were used for homework and Excel assignments, student performance and retention increased.